-- Intersection of the R310 to Stellenbosch and the R45 between Franschhoek and the N2 - There is no existing settlement at this intersection, and the area is currently occupied by Boschendal agri-village, cellars, rail station and sheds. - Not constrained by existing development - The development of Meerlust will need to be linked to the land reform project approved for the site. - The land around the road intersection has strategic potential as a settlement. - Careful development can reinforce the heritage potential of Groot Drakenstein as a Boland Village. - Located between tributaries of the Berg and Dwars rivers, but both are some distance away. - Along the roadside or northwards into the remainder of the properties. - Western portion of Meerlust and property on the other side of the entrance road abutting the R45 for a distance of 500m.
-There is scope for agriculture on remainder of Meerlust property and in the flood plain of the Dwars River outside of the river corridor. - Service roads to be introduced along property frontages facing the R45 so that benefits of passing trade can be obtained without disrupting traffic. - These should be properly pedestrianised and landscaped so as to offer an attractive experience. - Bulk infrastructure required, e.g. reservoir and feeder pipes. - Capacity limited due to lack of external services. - Area supplied by Eskom.
-Capacity to be confirmed by Eskom. - Stellenbosch landfill site is nearly at full capacity. - Fresh water ecologists to demarcate 10 to 30 m setbacks from the banks of rivers and canals within which no new development. (other than roads, paths, landscaping or street side trading) or ploughing may occur. - Eco conservation zones to be investigated on site.
+Description There is no existing settlement at this intersection, and the area is currently occupied by Boschendal agri-village, cellars, rail station and sheds.
+Advantages Not constrained by existing development Challenges The development of Meerlust will need to be linked to the land reform project approved for the site.
+Opportunities The land around the road intersection has strategic potential as a settlement.
+Careful development can reinforce the heritage potential of Groot Drakenstein as a Boland Village.
+Constraints Located between tributaries of the Berg and Dwars rivers, but both are some distance away.
+Future lateral growth direction Along the roadside or northwards into the remainder of the properties.
+Development areas Western portion of Meerlust and property on the other side of the entrance road abutting the R45 for a distance of 500m.
+There is scope for agriculture on remainder of Meerlust property and in the flood plain of the Dwars River outside of the river corridor.
+Roads and transport Service roads to be introduced along property frontages facing the R45 so that benefits of passing trade can be obtained without disrupting traffic.
+These should be properly pedestrianised and landscaped so as to offer an attractive experience.
+Water Bulk infrastructure required, e.g. reservoir and feeder pipes.
+Sewage Capacity limited due to lack of external services.
+Electricity Area supplied by Eskom.
+Capacity to be confirmed by Eskom.
+Solid Waste Stellenbosch landfill site is nearly at full capacity.
+Rivers and conservation zones Fresh water ecologists to demarcate 10 to 30 m setbacks from the banks of rivers and canals within which no new development. (other than roads, paths, landscaping or street side trading) or ploughing may occur.
+Eco conservation zones to be investigated on site.